 Online store on Drupal 8 - Drupal Commerce

 It’s been two years since the première of Drupal 8.
 We already got used to the differences between versions 7 and 8, and a lot of websites were created based on D8.
 Many Drupal 7-based websites are applications that use Drupal Commerce – an e-commerce module for Drupal.
 Many of the applications were set-up with the Commerce Kickstart distribution, which was based on this add-on.
 What’s the way to do it with D8?
 For a long time, only the alpha version was available, then a beta version was released.
 On the 20th of September 2017, we saw the release of version 2.0.
 As of today, the current version is 2.9.
 We'll see what’s new in DC and how it works with D8.
-For testing purposes, we are going to use DC 2.9 and Drupal 8.5.9 with Droopler distribution.
+For testing purposes, we are going to use DC 2.9 and Drupal 8.5.9 with Droopler distribution (a Drupal distribution created by us to build corporate websites).

 Set-up and requirements